PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/page.md

 **Label of out-of-stock products with allowed backorders.** Merchants can **add a label to all out-of-stock products when the 'Allow ordering of out-of-stock products' option is enabled**.
 It should be displayed in orange #E19E00 in different places of the front-office:
 - just below the price in product listings
-- just above the quantity input and the 'Add to cart' button of the product page.
+- just above the quantity input and the 'Add to cart' button of the product page. ²
 - in the shopping cart, below the combinations if there are, otherwise under the product name

 In case of a product with combinations:
-- if the default combination is out of stock with allowed backorders and if no other combination can be ordered, only the "Label of out-of-stock products with allowed backorders" will be displayed in orange #E19E00.
+- if the default combination (on the product listing) or then selected combination (on the product page) is out of stock with allowed backorders, the "Label of out-of-stock products with allowed backorders" will be displayed in orange #E19E00.
-- if at least one other combination than the default one can be ordered, the "product available with different options" message will be displayed in grey under the "Label of out-of-stock products with allowed backorders" message.

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.